 For sanitary reasons, and to ensure that it draws a defined, long lasting outline, make sure your lip liner pencil is always sharpened.

 A light dusting of powder gives lip liner extra staying power.

 Pick up a tiny amount of loose translucent powder with a cotton pad, curl it around your middle finger and press it against the back of your hand to remove excess, then carefully roll it over your lip liner.
-It's important that you don’t apply too much powder, or your lip liner will appear blurred.
+Don’t apply too much, otherwise your lip liner will appear blurred.

 Step 5: Apply Lipstick